Vishwesh45/E-trees-College-Project/README.md

 - **JavaScript**: To add interactivity to the web app.
 - **jQuery**: A JavaScript library that simplifies DOM manipulation and event handling.
 - **QR Code Package**: A Node.js package used to generate QR codes for the trees.
+- **MySQL**: A relational database management system used for storing tree information and user data.

 ## Project Features